L118 light gun: Subsequent enhancements

 During the early 1990s all UK L118 were fitted with a muzzle velocity measuring device (MVMD), a radar, and its power supply.

-In 2002 the British Army's L118 guns completed replacement of their optical sights with the LINAPS artillery pointing system (APS) mounted above the barrel.
+In 2002, the British Army's L118 guns completed replacement of their optical sights with the LINAPS artillery pointing system (APS) mounted above the barrel.
 This is a self-contained system that uses three ring laser gyros to determine azimuth, elevation angle and trunnion tilt angle.
 It also includes facilities for navigation and self-survey using a global positioning system, inertial direction measurement and distance measurement.
 All this can be used anywhere in the world to lay the gun without external references.
 The outputs and inputs for APS are through the touchscreen layer's display and control unit (LCDU) that replaced the conventional dial sight and its mount.
 The LCDU enables the layer to lay the gun by moving the barrel until the LCDU displays no difference between the ordered firing data and where the barrel is pointing as determined by the LINAPS sensors.

 A capability enhancement program that started delivering improvements to UK guns in 2007 aimed at reducing weight and improving some components.
 Weight reduction measures include the replacement of some steel components by titanium, however, only some elements entered UK service.
 The MVMD is also more tightly coupled with the LCDU, reducing electrical power requirements.

 Around 2010, new direct fire sights for longer range use were introduced for service in Afghanistan.
 These comprise a sniper's telescopic sight and a new night sight.

 At the end of 2011, a new LCDU with a slightly larger touchscreen was ordered.
 It may enable data transfer from FC-BISA and include the NATO armament ballistic kernel (NABK) for direct fire shooting.

 Variants

 L119

+The L119 variant has a different barrel (a slightly shorter L30 ordnance with a percussion firing mechanism) for firing the ubiquitous US M1 type ammunition (UK 105 mm How), giving the gun a max range of 11,400 m.
+When the "semi-fixed" M1 ammunition is prepared for firing, any propellant charge bags that are not going to be used are removed from the cartridge case, then the projectile is fitted into the top of the case.
+The shell is then loaded into the gun as a complete round, unlike the L118 ammunition, where the projectile and cartridge case are loaded separately.